Listed below are the AKC Working Group Breeds.

 We also do as much genetic testing as is available to ensure we breed healthy puppies.
 Healthy puppies can perform the job duties the breed standard calls upon the dogs to do.

-Or come to our shows!
 We hold shows on Labor Day weekend at the CBA (Chugiak Benefit Association) field in Chugiak, 18606 Old Glenn Hwy.
-Obedience and Rally events are held on Saturday, with Conformation held on Sunday and Monday.
+Conformation held on Saturday and Sunday.